 As a former Assistant Director of Education at the Fort Lauderdale campus of ATI, Ramirez-Damon witnessed how ATI augmented and counterfeited records of ineligible students to make them eligible for federal aid programs.
 But many students never saw the benefits of these grants.
 ATI received this money directly from the government, even for students who did not return to campus after the first week of classes.
 These unlawful practices also led to many ATI students accruing massive amounts of debt without the assistance of their promised federal student aid.

 The Miami Herald quoted our Miami injury lawyer John H. (Jack) Hickey in an article on this case: “It was a real bad deal for everybody, except for the people at the top making money.
-It was bad deal for the students because they didn’t get a useful education.
+It was a bad deal for the students because they didn’t get a useful education.
 It was a bad deal for the U.S. government and the American taxpayers, who really got ripped off.”

 Why File a Whistleblower Case